 Coliform bacteria are commonly found in soils, on vegetation, and in surface water, as well as in the intestines of mammals.
 Bacteria washed into the ground by rainfall or snowmelt are usually filtered out as water seeps through the soil.
 Properly constructed water wells do not typically harbor coliform bacteria and coliform bacteria do not occur naturally in Michigan aquifers.
 However, they can be introduced into a well during construction and can remain if the water system is not thoroughly disinfected.

 A safe (non-detected) coliform bacteria sample is required for approval of any new wells drilled.
-However,
+However, Sampling is recommended if

 For a "Homeowners Guide to Water Sampling" brochure click here.

 The U.S. Environmental Protection Agency has established a maximum contaminant level for nitrate (as nitrogen) at 10 milligrams per liter (mg/L) or 10 parts per million (ppm).
 If a well is generating nitrates above 10 mg/L, it is recommended that an alternate source of drinking water be developed, where possible, and bottled water be used for preparing infant formula.
 Private water supply owners with excessive nitrate should contact the Environmental Health offices for further consultation on reducing nitrate levels.